 2.2.
-The AP-2000 and the Environment
+The AP-5000 and the Environment

-The AP-2000 is designed to be fully submerged in water and is rated to IP68, that is to say, it is rated for continual immersion to a depth of 10 meters, and short term immersion to 50 meters.
+The AP-5000 is designed to be fully submerged in water and is rated to IP68, that is to say, it is rated for continual immersion to a depth of 30 meters, and short term immersion to 100 meters.
+During deployment, the AP-5000 can be suspended by the Extension Cable, but in order to provide a fail-safe for the plug and socket, always Ty-wrap the Extension Cable to the bracket just above the plug.

 2.3.
-Important Information about the Probe Sleeve & Sleeve End Cap
+About the Probe Sleeve and Sleeve End Cap

-The AP-2000 is constructed with an aluminium sleeve surrounding the delicate sensing electrodes.
+The AP-5000 is constructed with an aluminium sleeve surrounding the delicate sensing electrodes.
 The Sleeve can be easily removed by unscrewing to allow cleaning of the individual electrodes, however, the Probe sleeve forms an integral, working part of the Probe's measurement system, and MUST be fitted for correct operation.